QFlask/ece386-lab4/README.md

 ## Discussion Questions

-The size of the Keras model is  _ while the size of the tflite model is _.
+The size of the Keras model is 26.3MB  while the size of the LiteRT model is 2.4MB.

+The Keras model stalled almost 14 times more often than the LiteRT model.

 ## Documentation